stijn-dejongh/lovecraft_public_domain/raw_converts/hb.md

 been words.
 I made out a few, but don't want to say as I'd back up all Steve claimed to have caught. . . .

-   "&lsquo;She-devil' . . . &lsquo;all the time' . . .
+   ""She-devil' . . . "all the time' . . .
-&lsquo;Henry' . . . and &lsquo;alive' was plain . . . and so
+"Henry' . . . and "alive' was plain . . . and so
-was &lsquo;you know' . . . &lsquo;said you'd stand by' . . . &lsquo;get
+was "you know' . . . "said you'd stand by' . . . "get
-rid of him' and &lsquo;bury me' . . . in a kind of changed voice. . . .
+rid of him' and "bury me' . . . in a kind of changed voice. . . .
-Then there was that awful &lsquo;comin' again some day'--in a death-like squawk . . .
-but you can't tell me Johnny couldn't have made those sounds. . . .
+Then there was that awful "comin' again some day'--in a death-like squawk . . . but you can't tell me Johnny couldn't have made those sounds. . . .

    "Hey, you!
 What's takin' you off in such a hurry?
 Mebbe there's